This is the thirty-first chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “I call it the ‘Helena Holloway,’” Andre said, pushing toward me the cordial glass he’d just topped off.
 The pale liquid inside sloshed dangerously close to the edge, threatening to spill over.
 “One of my originals.”

 Andre tapped his fingers impatiently on the counter.
-“Come on, hurry up, I’ve got to see what you think,” he said.
+“Come on, hurry up, I’ve got to see what you think,” they said.
 “I spent a week perfecting it just for tonight.
 I think it could be a real hit.”

 Two hours had passed since I’d walked up the stairs with Elio and Oliver — two hours in which I’d consumed another Cosmopolitan, two Moscow Mules, a half shot of some Russian drink that Marnie called a Nastoyka, and a flute of fizzy champagne.
 The room was glowing now, pulsing, the conversations blending into one another and becoming a living being all its own.
 I was barefoot for some reason.
 Hopefully, I hadn’t thrown my heels off the roof.
 It was a long way down from the twenty-sixth floor.
 Somehow, my turquoise bow was intact, still snug around my waist, barely wilted.
 Perhaps grosgrain just had good staying power.
 Nevaeh would find that funny.